joostvdg/joostvdg.github.io/docs/cloudbees/sso-azure-ad.md

+title: Azure AD For CloudBees Core
+description: Use Azure AD For Single Sign On For Jenkins / CloudBees Core

 # Azure AD & CloudBees Core

 In this article we're going to configure Azure AD as Single-Sign-Solution for CloudBees Core.
 The configuration rests on three points; 1) Azure AD, 2) Jenkins' SAML plugin, and 3) CloudBees Core's Role Base Access Control or RBAC for short.